michaelgruenstaeudl/StandardizedPlastidPhylogenomics/README.md

 FINAL_ASMBLY=$MYWD/${MYREF}.fasta

 ## RUNNING SCRIPT
-bash $MYGIT/Script7.sh $INF $FINAL_ASMBLY
+bash $MYGIT/Script07.sh $INF $FINAL_ASMBLY
 ```

-##### SCRIPT 8 - Combine annotations into single set and generate union set of the annotations
+##### SCRIPT 08 - Combine annotations into single set and generate union set of the annotations
-Bash script to combine the annotations produced by the annotation servers DOGMA and cpGAVAS and to generate a union set of the combined annotations
+Bash script to combine the annotations produced by the annotation servers DOGMA and cpGAVAS and to generate a union set of the combined annotations.
 ```
 ## DECLARING VARIABLES
 INF_CPGAVAS=$MYWD/${MYSAMPLE}_cpGAVAS_Annotations.gff